 III.
 Map of the Cultural District Area

-Boundaries are along the Concho River from S. Abe street east to 222 Allen street then southeast along Allen street then turning south onto Rust street then turning west on E Highland street then north on Abe street back to the Concho River.
+Boundaries are along the Concho River from S. Abe street east to 222 Allen St. then southeast along Allen St. then turning south onto Rust St. then turning west on E Highland St. then north on Abe St. back to the Concho River.
 All properties and parts of properties will be within the Cultural District (CD) zoning overlay

 Procedure for Zoning Designations